Monday – Thursday 9-9 | Friday 9-6 | Saturday 10-5 | Sunday 1-4

 Library Funding Vote

-Proposition for Library Funding on Canandaigua City School District Ballot May 21, 2024
+Wood Library Funding Proposition to appear on the Canandaigua City School District ballot on May 20, 2025

 Voting will take place in person at two locations depending on where you live: Canandaigua Elementary School Link Gym, 90 W Gibson St, Canandaigua; OR at the Cheshire Fire Hall, Rte 21 South, Cheshire.
 The polls are open from 7:00 AM to 9:00 PM.